-We have before us a massive opportunity in the genesis of a new industry, one in which a substantial fraction of people live on the land to care for it.
-We in the developed world may start perhaps learning from existing hunter gatherers, the knowledge gained then to be applied to restoration work in our world, but care must be taken not to damage their cultural knowledge and continuity.
-That job will require new technology, if only to bring under control so many exotic species and to understand how to apply that knowledge to management goals working in harmony with a developed world while retaining functioning reserves of its remaining genetic constituents, never mind learning how they work and what safely and productively might be done with them.
+What we have before us is a massive opportunity, the genesis of a new industry, one in which a substantial fraction of people live on the land to care for it.
+Now, that doesn't mean there would be roads and houses everywhere, because if the product is functional habitat or scenic restoration, permanent development is counter-indicated.
+In fact, I'd bet that the same people who recoil at the sight of development on the land don't feel the same about a tent and wouldn't feel the same about a walking house.
+It's the knowledge that people are there to do good that transforms how we perceive human presence.
+In the process, we in the developed world would do well to perhaps rescue remnant hunter gatherers to learn from them.
+The knowledge gained then could then be applied to restoration work in our world, but care must be taken not to damage their cultural knowledge and continuity.

+This industry will require new technology, if only to bring under control so many exotic species and to understand how to apply and test the limits of knowledge such as we have learned here as combined with ancient knowledge to management goals of working in harmony with a developed world.
+Our first step is to retain and restore functioning reserves of the developed world's remaining genetic constituents, learning how they work, and what safely and productively might be done with them.
 This is a type of work requiring creative intelligence, intense multidisciplinary education, acute vision, dexterity, strength, agility, ruggedness, and endurance, operating on challenging terrain hostile to machinery.
 There is also need for both minimal physical impact and/or to operate with minimal need for external supplies.

 These demands would defeat economically any robot I can envision in the next hundred years.
 It is a job for people.
-All we have to learn to do is to find a way to value it economically (a book upon which I embarked over 20 years ago) and it will happen if and only if operated under limited government with respect for private property and the rule of law.
+To make it happen, we must find a way to value it economically (that book upon which I embarked almost 20 years ago) if and only if operated under limited government with respect for private property and the rule of law.
 There are too many unknowns, the conditions are too varied and dynamic, and government is too rigid, uniform, and corruptible to attempt otherwise.
 It's doable both technically and legally, but there are enormous mercantilist interests standing in the way.
 One thing for certain, as is becoming increasingly evident: the "park" model, as functioning without human intervention, is failing.

 This book and site are a work in progress, as I have more chapters to add, and a LOT more detail yet to communicate.
 Although I have over 20,000 photographs, that is the limitation, particularly as regards demonstrating technique (it is my intention to add video to that end).
-It may seem like these are needlessly detailed distinctions, but when you are removing a million or more weeds per year, small differences in detection and the time and motion for removal add up to substantial differences in productivity, yield, and repetitive motion injury.
+It may seem like these are needlessly detailed distinctions, but when you are removing a million or more weeds per year by hand, small differences in detection and the time and motion for removal add up to substantial differences in productivity, yield, and repetitive motion injury.